 *Please note that a maximum of 10 credits in courses fewer than 3-credits may be applied to a students free-elective area.
 Lab courses do not count toward the 10-credit limit.
 Further restrictions regarding subject of these courses apply.

-See the Part-time Studies Catalog for information on the Bachelor of Interdisciplinary Studies Degree (BIS), the Bachelor of Arts in General Arts, and the Associate Degrees.
+See the College of Professional Studies Catalog for information on the Bachelor of Interdisciplinary Studies Degree (BIS), the Bachelor of Arts in General Arts, etc.